sreek-iyer/refarch-cloudnative-micro-customer-1490016689675/README.md

 The deployment will:
 1. Discover and pass in the Cloudant credentials from the Cloudant instance in the space
 2. Pass the Pipeline's OAuth token and org and space GUIDs as Key Protect parameters (**Note that the Pipeline OAuth token expires after approximately one day, this is a demonstration not intended for production use**)
-2. Provision a container group with the Customer Microservice in the Bluemix Container Service.
+3. Provision a container group with the Customer Microservice in the Bluemix Container Service.
-3. Once the container group has been created, a temporary route is mapped to the container group, a user with the username 'foo' and password 'bar' is inserted into the database, and temporary route is removed.
+4. Once the container group has been created, a user with the username 'foo' and password 'bar' is inserted into the database.

 The toolchain contains optional parameters:
 - `New Relic License Key` - enter the license key for New Relic agent integration.